vaxherd/WoWXIV/README.md

 - Coordinate display on the minimap and world map

+- An FFXIV-style chat window and combat log

 - Additional FFXIV-style text commands, notably `/itemsearch` to search all item storage (even when not at a bank or void storage NPC) and `/?` to display help text for a specific command (also with an API for